nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 3.
 The `CommandResult` is passed to the `Ui`, which gets the `UiCommand` by calling `CommandResult#getUiCommand()`.

 Step 4.
-The `Ui` calls `UiCommand#execute(MainWindow)`, which will result in a call to the overwritten method `ViewProjectUiCommand#execute(MainWindow)`.
+The `Ui` calls `UiCommand#execute(MainWindow)`, which will result in a call to the overridden method `ViewProjectUiCommand#execute(MainWindow)`.
 Execution of this method will result in calls to the relevant method(s) in `MainWindow` required to display the new project.

 #### Design Considerations